Timic3/rw-parser/README.md

     ```js
     import { DffParser } from 'rw-parser';
     ```

+The beauty of this is you can use it within browser or as a backend with Node.js!

 **Documentation is not done yet (working on it), but you can check an example [here](https://github.com/Timic3/rw-parser/tree/master/examples).**

 ## Development